 Here is the good news: when cooked, these vegetables lose 70-80% of their goitrogenic properties.
 Let’s remember that when we have Hashimoto’s, our primary focus should be restoring our digestive tract and detoxifying the body – as they were the original triggers of this condition.
 Omitting these vegetables completely will not address this concern.

 These vegetables are richer in vitamins and minerals than any other of their distant veggie cousins.
 As it stands, most Americans are undernourished, taking out food like these will further make us rely on supplements – which is not the way we should be living and healing.

-Lastly, goitrogenic vegetables are rich in a substance called DIM (diindolylmethane) which is key in liver detoxification as well as elimination of mutated estrogen metabolites.
+Lastly, goitrogenic vegetables are rich in a substance called DIM (diindolylmethane) which is key in liver detoxification as well as the elimination of mutated estrogen metabolites.
 Most pre-menopausal women I work with have some level of estrogen dominance which is barely surprising given the estrogenic cocktail of skincare products, cleaners, packaging and food we live in today.
 Keeping a healthy balance of estrogen, progesterone and thyroid hormone is key not only to the overall hormonal balance but also to the immune system.